kimnt93/videochatbot/README.md

 The normal query workflow resembles the Adaptive RAG ([Adaptive RAG](https://arxiv.org/abs/2403.14403)) model but with some steps removed.
 Here are the details:

 - **Summary Chat History**: Summarize the latest chat history to get the conversation context.
-- **Routing Query**: Check if a document needs to be retrieved from the vector store.
-If not, proceed to generate the final response.
 - **Reconstruct Query**: Create a different version of the input query that provides more meaning for semantic search.
 - **Find Top K Documents in Semantic**: Retrieve the top K documents from the vector store rated by semantic similarity.
 - **Find Top K Documents in Text-Based**: Retrieve the top K documents from the vector store rated by text similarity.